Black Girl' Hairy-tales

 Our Hair Our Story

-Beyond just hair, having black hair is an experience and a journey I wouldn't give for anything.
+Beyond aesthetics, Black hair is an experience, a journey of identity and heritage—one I would never trade for anything.

 Comments